eldargab/component-as-module/README.md

 var min = req('component-min')
 ```

-This differs from the above examples in that all loaded components are preserved
+This differs in that all loaded components are preserved
 between calls, so, for example, requiring `component-min` the second time is fast and
 you get the same instance.